LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 ### **How do you work Agile**

 Working Agile is working according to the agile values and principles.
-But for those who prefer consuming knowledge in paragraphs over lists here are a few examples of actions that Agile teams take; When working Agile teams break large projects down into short timelines and deliver regularly.
+But for those who prefer consuming knowledge in paragraphs over lists here are a few actions that Agile teams take; When working Agile teams break large projects down into short timelines and deliver regularly.
+As for requirement documentation the development team won't spend too much time writing exhaustive documentation.
+Instead the team will set up a backlog with user stories that have been agreed upon by the customer.
+User stories are descriptive and relatively quick to write and easy to understand.
 Delivering regularly helps to make sure that stakeholders are involved during the development cycle as much as possible.
 Agile teams must have a flexible mindset.
 If during a delivery meetup with the stakeholders changes are made to requirements, the Agile team should be able to implement this change without suffering too much of a delay.
 When working Agile you are required to think innovatively and strive to improve by participating in frequent reflections.

 Below I have listed a simple overview of these values and principles.
 For more information on these values and principles you can refer to the appendix.
 (The appendix has anchors back to this part of this document, so you don't have to fear getting lost.)
 Or you can redirect to wrike's documentation on agile, which I've used as a source [here](https://www.wrike.com/agile-guide/agile-manifesto/).